Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Gradient Derivation

-which concludes the proof. \end{proof} The result provided in Lemma \ref{lemma_derivative} is for the most general case, with any $\bm{A},\bm{B},\bm{C},\bm{D},\bm{E},\bm{F}$ and $\bm{Q}$.
-To proof the result for Theorem \ref{thm_grad}, we remark that the covariance matrices has a special (Hermitian) structure, i.e., $\bm{B}= \bm{A}^H$ and $\bm{D}= \bm{C}^H$, for any covariance matrix shown in \ref{covariance_matrices}.
-Therefore, the result of Lemma \ref{lemma_derivative} for this particular is given in the Lemma stated in the following.
+Combining the result from each term concludes the proof for Lemma \eqref{lemma_result}. \end{proof} To prove Theorem \ref{thm_grad}, note that the covariance matrices in \ref{covariance_matrices} has a special (Hermitian) structure, i.e., $\bm{B}= \bm{A}^H$ and $\bm{D}= \bm{C}^H$.
+Therefore, the result of Lemma \ref{lemma_derivative} for this particular case is given in the following.

-\begin{lemma} Let $\bm{Y} = \bm{A X B} + a\;\bm{A} \mbox{diag}\bigg(\bm{X} + \bm{Q}\bigg) \bm{B} + b\; \mbox{diag}\bigg(\bm{C X D} + \bm{E} \bigg) + \bm{F}$, where the size of matrices involved is such that the product is valid.
-Let $\bm{B} = \bm{A}^H$ and $\bm{D} = \bm{C}^H$ and the derivative of $\mbox{ln det}(\bm{Y})$ is given by
+\begin{lemma} Let $\bm{Y} = \bm{A X B} + a\;\bm{A} \mbox{diag}\big(\bm{X} + \bm{Q}\big) \bm{B} + b\; \mbox{diag}\big(\bm{C X D} + \bm{E} \big) + \bm{F}$, where the size of matrices involved is such that the product is valid.
+Let $\bm{B} = \bm{A}^H$ and $\bm{D} = \bm{C}^H$ and the derivative of $\mbox{lndet}(\bm{Y})$ is given by